Bob5k/Awesome-Vibecoding-Guide/README.md

 A compendium drawn from real commercial projects and hundreds of thousands of lines of AI‑assisted code.
 Read it end‑to‑end or feed this repo to your AI agent for summaries and Q&A. Stars and watches appreciated! ⭐

 Also, this guide is basically a collection of my thoughts - you may disagree with them :)

-Main thought tho - as long as certain steps are followed - the LLM behind used for vibecoding itself matters less - as with proper technique and overall setup even 'worse' LLMs than frontier models will be able to deliver whatever you need (at least in terms of web development)
+Main thought - as long as certain steps are followed - **the LLM behind used for vibecoding itself doesn't matter as much as advertised** - as with proper technique and overall setup even 'worse' LLMs than frontier models will be able to deliver whatever you need (at least in terms of web development).
+Especially in the world of frontier models being **expensive** - usually it makes no sense to pay a lot just for a model being a tiny bit better than opensource (or even free models)

 ---